Diabetic Foot Care in Metro Detroit

-For years, Premier Foot & Ankle doctors have been working with patients to provide the best diabetic care for patients in the Macomb and Oakland County area.
+For years, Premier Foot & Ankle doctors have been working with patients to provide the best diabetic care for patients in the SE Michigan area.

 Diabetes is a disease that is caused by high levels of sugar in the blood that can decrease your body’s ability to fight off infections, which is especially harmful to your feet.
 When not properly controlled, diabetes can cause damage to organs, your immunity system, and even your nervous system.

 Normal nerves allow people to sense if their shoes are too tight or if their shoes are rubbing on the feet too much.
 However, people with diabetes may not be able to sense minor injuries such as scrapes, cuts, and blisters.

 Diabetes and Your Feet

 People who have long-standing or poorly controlled diabetes are also at risk for having damage to the nerves in their feet, also known as peripheral neuropathy.
 If you have nerve damage, you may not be able to feel your feet normally and you may also be unable to sense the position of your feet and toes while walking and balancing, which can cause even more harm to your feet.

 For a diabetic patient, every wound is a health concern and requires immediate attention from one of our physicians, especially since skin cuts, bruises, and bumps may often go unnoticed by a diabetic.
 If these wounds go unnoticed for some time, delayed treatment can put a patient at risk for further complications.